hollandaucoin/Minesweeper/README.md

 Using Microsoft Visual Studio, I created the game of Minesweeper.
 A user is able to select a percentage of difficulty and a desired board size before playing.
 If the game is completed, the user's score is calculated and the top 5 scores of the given board size are pulled from a text file and displayed.

-This game was developed over a 6 step process.
+This game was developed over a 6 step process:

 	1. Console Application – Create Board, Cell, and Program classes
 	2. Interactive Playable Version – Game loop, selecting grid spaces